ChrstphrHll/npc_gen/students/Averra Taleisin.md

 year: 1
 guild: Burk
 partyID: 31
+tags:
+- Elf
+- Druid
+- Assault
+- 1st
+- Burk
 ---
 # Averra Taleisin
 ---
 ### Description
 - 1st year Elf Druid in Burk
-- wavy brunette hair that's put up in a large bun, Brown eyes, and Dark Tan skin
+- wavy brunette hair that's put up in a large bun, Pale Brown eyes, and Dark Tan skin
 - Is Lucky and Hedonistic, and has Cruelty as their ideal

 ### Organizations